PistonDevelopers/dyon/README.md

 - Secrets to automatically derive meaning from mathematical loops
 - Closures that can be printed out, use current objects and grab from closure environment
 - Type safety for secrets, easy load/save of Dyon data
+- Link loop for easier and faster code generation and templates

 Main goals: